frozenarchieves/frozenarchieves.github.io/_pages/about.md

   enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+---
+layout: about
+title: about
+permalink: /
+subtitle:

+profile:
+  align: right
+  image: BasakLabLogo.png
+  image_circular: true # crops the image to make it circular

+---

 👋 Hey there!
 I'm a PhD candidate studying the dynamics of the Antarctic Ice Sheets over the past 1.4 million years using Ice-Rafted Debris (IRD) from deep-sea sediment cores.
 I use a combination of machine learning, radiogenic isotopic analysis, and iceberg trajectory modeling to understand past Antarctic ice-sheet behavior.